Stem cell ethics

 Mads Krogsgaard Thomsen, Executive Vice President and Chief Schience Officer

 Novo Nordisk has been involved in stem cell research studying mice since the beginning of the century.
-Our scientists aim to find a cure for diabetes and doing so we will need to extend our research to include human embryonic stem cells.
+Our scientists aim to find a cure for diabetes and doing so we have extended our research to include human embryonic stem cells.
 It will allow us to position Novo Nordisk in the forefront of future cell-therapy of diabetes.

 Research in human embryonic stem cells has evoked an important ethical debate because the embryos from which the stem cells are derived hold the potential for a human life.
 Furthermore, large differences exist between countries with regards to the legislation and control of research on human embryonic stem cells.